Schrader and Presta Valve — What Are the Main Differences?

 What Is a Schrader Valve?

 The Schrader bike valve is one of the most well-known valves found on mountain bikes, BMXs, hybrids, e-bikes, and a host of other bicycle types.
-Even motorbikes, automobiles, and aircraft use the Schrader-style valve on their tires.
+Even motorbikes, car tires, and aircraft use the Schrader-style valve on their tires.
 They are the toughest, most affordable, and most widely used valves in the world.

 Are Dunlop Valves Still in Use?